KristiyanH/KristiyanH/README.md

 - 👋 Hi, I’m @KristiyanH
 - 👀 I’m interested in ...
 C# .NET Development
 - 🌱 I’m currently learning ...
-C#/ASP.NET
+C#/ASP.NET Core
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me - kristiyan.a.hristov@gmail.com